 Rights of Audience Update

-The Bar Council recently published an updated version of the document Acting as a Solicitor’s Agent (the document).
-The document sets out the Bar Council’s views pertaining to rights of audience at certain court hearings pursuant to schedule 3, paragraph 1(7) of the Legal Services Act 2007 (LSA) and is expressly stated not to be ‘guidance’ for the purpose of the Bar Standard Board’s Handbook.
-The document does not, therefore, form part of the code of conduct for barristers; it has no legal effect and cannot be relied on as legal advice.
+The Bar Council recently published an updated version of the document Acting as a Solicitor’s Agent (The Document - January 2017).
+The Document sets out the Bar Council’s views pertaining to rights of audience at certain court hearings pursuant to schedule 3, paragraph 1(7) of the Legal Services Act 2007 (LSA) and is expressly stated not to be ‘guidance’ for the purpose of the Bar Standard Board’s Handbook.
+The Document does not, therefore, form part of the code of conduct for barristers; it has no legal effect and cannot be relied on as legal advice.

 Significantly, the Bar Council and both judgments note that the different terminology introduced by the Civil Procedure Rules (i.e. private/public) did not alter the position in respect of any existing rights of audience (CPR 39PD 1.14).
 So, if Sisto had been attending a hearing that was ‘in chambers’ before the introduction of the CPR, he would have complied with paragraph 1(7)(c) of the test.